 - Debt Detester: He may not want to admit it, but he doesn't go after the Flash anymore since he saved Lisa's life.
 He is however perfectly fine with other villains going after the Scarlet Speedster, and the most he'll do for the Flash is let him know that trouble's coming.

-- Defiant to the End: His Famous Last Words even evokes this.Snart: There are no strings on me!
+- Defiant to the End: His last words even evokes this.Snart: There are no strings on me!

 - Desperately Looking for a Purpose in Life: In his first appearance, he was largely bored.
 He committed crimes for the money, but planned everything so perfectly that there was barely ever even a chance of him losing.
 Fighting Barry quickly became his passion, and he took on the Large Ham mantle of "Captain Cold" the second it was offered.